TratonGossink/RandomRoll_iOS16/README.md

 ## About

-Rondom Roller is a project I created to practice my iOS skills on my learning journey.
-I decided to take the concenpt of a beginner app and make it my own by adding a score call out.
+Rondom Roller is a project I created from my iOS development learning journey.
+I decided to take the concept of a beginner app and make it my own.
+Some of the skills learned from this project: image manipulation, string interpulation, button assignment and functionality.

 ![RandomRoller](https://user-images.githubusercontent.com/79613749/230903760-06d2ba7d-fe01-49dd-bba4-8750965e9f93.png)